 Try these exercises to practice gratitude:

-Write down a few things every day that you’re thankful for, no matter how small
+Write down a few things every day that you’re thankful for, no matter how small.

 Text family members or friends letting them know that you’re grateful for them.

 Think about something that you’re looking forward to.
 If you don’t have plans, make some!
 For example, plan to spend the day outside or have a nice dinner after finishing an exam.